bu-icsg/FlexFilt/README.md

 As expected, FlexFilt allows the execution of the target instruction in the trusted function and prevents its execution in the function executed by leveraging the buffer overflow vulnerability.

 ### Performance Evaluation
-To demonstrate the negligble performance overhead of FlexFilt, we provide the executables for running a spec2000 benchmark application (i.e., bzip2) on the baseline Rocket core and the core enhanced with FlexFilt.
+To demonstrate the negligible performance overhead of FlexFilt, we provide the executables for running a spec2000 benchmark application (i.e., bzip2) on the baseline Rocket core and the core enhanced with FlexFilt.
 To run the baseline experiments, run the spec script on ACM0:

 ```